nada5694/flash-sale/README.md

 -   Hold expiry behaviour\
 -   Idempotent webhook handling\
 -   Webhook arriving before the client receives the order response
+-   A simple Postman collection is included under the `postman/` folder for quick manual testing.

 Run tests using: